Commuter Rail

 Purpose of this Page

-There is considerable interest about expanding commuter rail line services into the Buzzards Bay watershed.
+There has been considerable interest about expanding commuter rail line services into the Buzzards Bay watershed.
 Expansion of commuter rail service can have important economic and social benefits to communities.
 At the same time, it is important for planners to carefully consider the locations of new lines, stations, and parking areas in order to minimize impacts to the environment, traffic, and abutting properties.
 Municipalities must also adopt or change their general and zoning bylaws to best encourage new development to meet their “Smart Growth” and “Low Impact Development” goals.
 The purpose of this page is to provide citizens, planners, regulators, and legislators with information and links about these rail expansions, so that decisions will be made that provide the greatest public benefit with the least environmental impact.
+Th

 Background